railsuser2014/openobject-doc-book-en/source/book/0/index.rst

 Structure of this book
 ======================

-The first part starts with the installation of Open ERP.
+Part One, :ref:`part1-steps`, starts with the installation of Open ERP.
 If you have already installed Open ERP you can directly take your first steps on a guided tour in the :ref:`ch-guided` chapter.
 If you're already familiar with Open ERP or Tiny ERP you can use the :ref:`ch-real` chapter to find out how to create a new workflow from scratch in an empty database with nothing to distract you.
 Or you can skip directly to the :ref:`ch-crm` chapter in